20 October 1314 imperial election

 The imperial election of 20 October 1314 was an imperial election held to select the emperor of the Holy Roman Empire.
 It took place in Frankfurt.

 Like the previous day's election, the meeting was called to elect the successor of Emperor Henry VII, who had died while in Italy on 24 August 1313.
 Henry's son John, King of Bohemia since 1310, was considered by many prince-electors to be too young, and by others to be already too powerful.
 While one day before three of the seven electors had elected Frederick the Fair, son of the late German king Albert I, the result was claimed to be invalid, due to the absence of the other four electors and the presence as fourth elector of Henry of Carinthia, the deposed King-Elector of Bohemia who still claimed the title against John.

+Electors

 The election was presided over by Peter of Aspelt, Archbishop of Mainz and member of the pro-Luxembourg party.
 Of seven electors only five attended the meeting, one of whom was disputed: